Do you want to Optimize Focus Keywords for a better on-page SEO experience for your website?

 The focus keyword or keyphrase is the search term you want a page or post to rank for most.
 When people search for that phrase, they should find you.
 If you set a focus keyphrase for a page with Yoast SEO in WordPress or Shopify, the plugin or app evaluates the page’s content and provides feedback on how to improve the content to increase your chances of ranking higher for that search term.Yoast

 As discussed, a focus keyword is the search term you want to rank for.
 Now, for best On-Page SEO practices, we will discuss the 9 Key Spots on your web page where you should have your Primary keyphrase.
 Lets dive deep into the topic.

 1. Title Tag:

 Title Tags plays a crucial role in making Search Engine understands What your Web Page is About.

 To optimize focus keywords, the first place is the Title tag.
 The title tag, also known as the meta title, is one of the most influential on-page SEO elements.
 It appears as the main headline in search engine results, making it critical to include your focus keyword here.
 Craft a concise, compelling title that accurately reflects your content while featuring your keyword.
 However, avoid keyword stuffing; maintain a natural, reader-friendly title.

 2. Meta Description:

-Meta Description is the summary of Your Web Page that might display below the Title in Search Engine Results Page
+Meta Description is the summary of Your Web Page that might be displayed below the Title on the Search Engine Results Page

 The meta description provides a brief summary of your content beneath the title tag in search results.
 While it doesn’t have a direct impact on rankings, a well-crafted meta description can entice users to click on your link.
 Incorporate your focus keyword in a way that showcases the value of your content, encouraging users to explore further.